Skip to Content

 Expert Tips:

-• Cooking times vary based on the thickness of the cut.
-For best results, check the internal temperature using a food thermometer.
-The safe cooking temperature for lamb is 145°F (63°C) for medium.
+• Go by temperature.
+Cooking times may vary based on the thickness of the cut.
+For best results, monitor the internal temperature using a food thermometer; the safe cooking temperature for lamb is 145°F (63°C), according to the USDA.

 Nutrition